 Editor’s note: Looking for a POS system?
 We can help you choose the one that’s right for you.
 Use the questionnaire below to receive information from a variety of vendors for free:

 There are dozens of applications and services for locating food trucks.
-It’s advisable to get on as many as possible, at least all the major ones, especially if they offer more features to market your business.
+It’s advisable to get on as many as possible — at least all the major ones, especially if they offer more features to market your business.

 Truck Spotting lets your customers know where to find you each day.
 The app uses GPS technology to let diners know precisely where your truck is stationed.
-Additionally, it provides users with advanced weekly schedules to let them know where to find you next time as well as a list of menu items to let them know what you are serving each day.
+Additionally, it provides users with advanced weekly schedules to let them know where to find you next time, as well as a list of menu items to let them know what you are serving each day.

-TextMagic is a powerful, easy-to-use text messaging marketing platform that is perfect for businesses on the go.
+TextMagic is a powerful, easy-to-use text message marketing platform that is perfect for businesses on the go.
 Keep your customers updated on daily changes, from locations to menu offerings to limited-time promotions.
 TextMagic’s software is accessible from your smartphone or computer and allows for two-way SMS chat with customers.
 Inbound messaging is free; outbound messaging begins at 4 cents per text.

 Mailchimp remains among the most popular email marketing solutions available, primarily due to its user-friendly interface and availability of features.
 You can send out location updates, surveys and information with the click of a button.
 You can also use the platform’s integrations to schedule pickup times for customers.
 Mailchimp offers a robust free version of its service, though multiple paid plans exist for businesses needing additional features.

 Not only is it vital for customers to know where you are, but if you have more than one food truck, it’s important to know where your drivers and vehicles are.
-To help with this task, many businesses rely on top GPS fleet tracking software.
+To help with this task, many businesses rely on top GPS fleet management software.

-Powered by Google Maps, LTE and Amazon Web Services cloud technology, GPS Trackit offers interactive maps and geofencing to keep track of your food trucks' locations.
-The all-in-one cloud platform also has a host of other fleet features, from dash cams to data analysis.
+Powered by Google Maps, LTE and Amazon Web Services cloud technology, GPS Trackit offers interactive maps and geofencing to keep track of your food truck’s locations.
+The all-in-one cloud platform also has a host of other fleet features, from dashcams to data analysis.
 One handy feature is the asset and vehicle theft protection, which sends alerts whenever there is unauthorized movement or suspected theft, even during off hours.
 Because there are no contracts, you’ll need to fill out GPS Trackit’s contact form and speak to a fleet advisor for pricing information.
 Learn more in our review of GPS Trackit.

-If you’re looking to get started quickly with GPS fleet tracking, Azuga takes the cake with its easy-to-navigate software and plug-and-play hardware.
+If you’re looking to get started quickly with GPS fleet management, Azuga takes the cake with its easy-to-navigate software and plug-and-play hardware.
 The software gives you a complete view of all your vehicles in one centralized location, and it even has a simple-to-use mobile app for both business owners and drivers.
 Azuga’s artificial intelligence cameras can also send you automatic driver safety alerts.
 You can obtain a custom pricing quote by filling out a brief survey based on your business; however, keep in mind that Azuga requires customers to sign a three-year contract.
 Learn more in our review of Azuga.

 Improve your truck’s presentation by using digital display screens for menus that can be mounted to the side of your truck.

-NEC Display Solutions
+Sharp NEC Display Solutions

 ScreenCloud is a digital signage application that allows you to display your digital menu on just about any screen through cloud devices such as Amazon Fire Stick, Google Chromebit and Android TV.
 You can pick from different templates or build your menu from scratch.
 There are plenty of add-ons, such as a Twitter or Instagram feed, YouTube display, and event calendar.
-ScreenCloud is $20 per month.
+ScreenCloud starts at $20 per month.

 ElectroMenu is a signage company that offers an all-in-one display system that doesn’t need to be connected to a computer.
 ElectroMenu uses its own design and content management system to create your menus, and it can also be used over the cloud.
 Prices vary depending on your needs.